noctulitos-hackadisc/script-hackadisc/README.md

 - _Companies_: Main companies without matches in 'multicompanies'.
 - _SubCompanies_: Subsidiaries with matches in 'sub_company_id'.

+The script generates an Excel file with one sheet:

+- _Posts_

 The script generates data in a sqlite database called 'hackadisc':

 - _Companies_
 - _SubCompanies_
+- _Posts_

 ## License